-The Montblanc TimeWalker Automatic Chronograph UTC Ceramic (ref.
-116101) is a nice (if a bit overpriced to my taste) addition to their line of popular sporty chronographs.
-While some of the main selling points of this new TimeWalker -like the choice of the movement and the combination of materials- look more “acceptable” rather than “exciting,” we at WorldWatchReview.com would still recommend getting one of these oversized pieces of, um, time-measuring opulence if the price is not a problem.
+The Montblanc TimeWalker Automatic Chronograph UTC Ceramic 116101 is a nice (if a bit overpriced) addition to their line of sporty chronographs.
+While the choice of the movement and the combination of materials look more “acceptable” rather than “exciting,” we at WorldWatchReview.com would still recommend getting one of these watches if the price is not a problem.

 It’s been more than three years since I last reviewed a Montblanc wristwatch.
-Not that there weren’t any new products released by the brand, it was just I somehow found all of them depressingly boring in their carefully calculated refinement.
+Not that there weren’t any new products.
+It was just I somehow found all of them depressingly boring in their carefully calculated refinement.

-Frankly, even this new TimeWalker Chronograph UTC Ceramic doesn’t make me want to rush to my wallet to take out my credit card and order one of these beauties.
+Frankly, even this TimeWalker Chronograph UTC Ceramic doesn’t make me want to reach for my credit card.

-Yes, it is a bit overpriced for the way it limits the use of a scratch-resistant composite material to only its rotating bezel, and, yes, I would prefer it to feature a movement of higher pedigree, but, hey, there are not so many people besides us watch nerds who would even make an attempt to give a wooden nickel about these things: the watch looks great and, if cash is not an issue, is not that expensive after all.
+Yes, it is a bit overpriced for the way it limits the use of a scratch-resistant composite material to only its rotating bezel.
+Yes, I would prefer it to feature a movement of a higher pedigree.
+But the Montblanc TimeWalker Chronograph UTC objectively looks great and, if cash is not an issue, is not that expensive after all.

-When it comes to the choice of materials, I don’t think it is them being greedy, but rather that it’s still difficult to manufacture a fully-ceramic timekeeper with a good movement inside when you are trying to squeeze it into a sub-€5000 niche.
+When it comes to the choice of materials, I don’t think it is them being greedy.
+It’s rather that it’s still difficult to manufacture a fully-ceramic timekeeper with a good movement inside when you are trying to squeeze it into a sub-€5000 niche.

-Yes, there is the gorgeous 2016 Tudor Fastrider Black Shield Ducati 42000CN sporting a sticker price of approximately $5000 (as usual, this one depends on your local taxes and customs duties,) but the relatively low price had something to do with Rolex still limiting its profit margins at the time to sell more timekeepers under its recently resurrected sub-brand.
+Yes, there is the 2016 Tudor Fastrider Black Shield Ducati 42000CN sporting a sticker price of approximately $5000.
+But the relatively low price probably has something to do with Rolex still limiting its profit margins to sell more timekeepers under its resurrected sub-brand.

-Measuring more than 15 millimeters from top to bottom, it is thicker than some “divers” rated for more than 300 meters (this one, by the way, features a water resistance rating of just 100 meters) and sports extra-thick and extra-strong front crystals.
-Yes, the thickness is still manageable but may limit your choice of clothing ruling out shirts and sports jackets with narrow cuffs.
+Measuring more than 15 millimeters top-to-bottom, it is thicker than some “divers” rated for more than 300 meters (this one, by the way, features a water resistance rating of just 100 meters.)

 On the other hand, if you are into deliberately massive timekeepers, there is a good chance that your wardrobe has already been adapted to larger watches, who knows?

-The basic ergonomics is just fine: the chronograph push-pieces are just long enough to offer a comfortable way of operating the sub-system, but still short enough not to give you too many false starts (as my experience tells me, they are virtually inevitable, but I also tend to wear my watch low on my wrist, your experience may be different,) which is good.
+The push-pieces are just long enough to offer a comfortable way of operating the chronograph.
+They are still short enough not to give you too many false starts (as my experience tells me, they are virtually inevitable, but I also tend to wear my watch low on my wrist, your experience may be different,) which is good.

-The winding/setting crown is also standard for their current TimeWalker collection: although yours truly would prefer it to be just slightly thicker, the notching on the crown still gives you a good grip when you need to readjust the timekeeper’s readings.
+The winding/setting crown is also standard for their current TimeWalker collection.
+Even though yours truly would prefer it to be slightly thicker, the notching on the crown still gives you a good grip when you need to readjust the time.

-Frankly, I don’t see where to find fault in this well-calculated product when it comes to the case and the way that it’s sculpted: the product was designed by true professionals and it shows.
+Frankly, I don’t see where to find a fault in this well-calculated product when it comes to the case and the way that it looks.
+The watch was designed by true professionals and it shows.

 I was a bit disappointed when I first found out that Montblanc decided not to use the bold styling of their earlier Urban Speed and Voyager UTC collections in their new, 2017 range.